astepe/mood-app/README.md

 Rather than perform these adjustments for each read, they should instead be made each time a user's longest streak changes.
 Each user will have his/her pre-computed percentile stored in the database for quick lookups.
 This dramatically improves read performance while increasing the time it takes to perform writes (only when a longest streak changes).

 #### Streak Percentile Consistency
 In order to ensure that all streak percentiles remain consistent during concurrent longest streak updates, all user rows must be locked (`SELECT ...
 FOR UPDATE`) by any transaction that is making percentile adjustments.
-This could potentially have a detrimental effect on availability if many requests are attempting to update streak percentiles at once.
+This could have a detrimental effect on availability if many requests are attempting to update streak percentiles at once.
 One way to lessen the impact of this locking would be to move streak percentile data into its own table.

 ## On Scaling Up
-To scale the application to higher numbers of users, the following design changes could be explored to improve availability, scalability and security.
+To scale the application to higher numbers of users, the following areas could be explored to improve availability, scalability and security.
 ### Horizontal Scaling/Replication
 In order to support higher request throughput, improve availability, and allow for more flexible deployment strategies (e.g. blue-green or canary) the application and/or the database can be replicated across multiple servers.
 Application auto-scaling could be implemented through 3rd party container-orchestration tools like Kubernetes or AWS ECS.
 Database scaling and replication could be managed by tools such as AWS RDS Aurora.
 ### Reverse-Proxy/Load Balancer